 The author suggests something similar.
 He says we could place a small tax on the internet based on how much data you use at different sites then distribute that money to those that created the content on them.

 Whatever we do with the internet, our future is bright if we use it right!

 You Are Not A Gadget Review

 I’m really on the fence about You Are Not A Gadget.
 On the one hand, it’s good to pay attention to the negative side of the internet and the connectedness it brings.
 But on the other hand, the book felt a little too pessimistic for my tastes.
-I did like the ideas it brought up about paying creators better for their work, but I’m not sure any of the solutions the author presented would work.
+I did like the ideas it brought up about paying creators better for their work, though!

 Who would I recommend the You Are Not A Gadget summary to?

 The 64-year-old who wants to get a better understanding of how technology is changing the world, the 37-year-old blogger that would like a better way to get paid for her work, and anyone that wants to know how the internet is affecting artists’ work.